Chizu, Tottori: Government

 Chizu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
 Chizu, collectively with the other municipalities of Yazu District, contributes two members to the Tottori Prefectural Assembly.
-In terms of national politics, the town is part of Tottori 1st district of the lower house of the Diet of Japan.
+The town is part of Tottori 1st district of the lower house of the Diet of Japan.

 Economy

-The main industry in the area is logging, woodworking, tourism, and brewing.
+The main industries of the area are logging, woodworking, tourism, and brewing.
+Chizu's forestry industry centers around a 300-year-old grove of cedar trees in the town center.
+These trees, once used to create wine barrels, are now typically harvested for construction and interior design.

 Education

 Chizu has one public elementary school and one public junior high school operated by the town government, and one public high school operated by the Tottori Prefectural Board of Education.